By: Marilyn L. Davis, founder and Editor-in-Chief at From Addict 2 Advocate

 The Benefits of Collaborating with other Writers

 For many years, I’ve talked, preached, and promoted the concept of collaborating with other writers to reach a wider audience.
 To me, it just makes sense.
-And here at From Addict 2 Advocate, strong writers are sharing their message of hope and recovery.
+And here at From Addict 2 Advocate, strong writers share their message of hope and recovery.

 I also like quotes that reinforce a belief, and this one says it all.

-That’s the beauty of collaborative writing – various voices, styles, and tones.
-We learn so much more about how recovery works, from different perspectives.
+The beauty of collaborative writing is various voices, styles, and tones.
+We learn so much more about how recovery works from different perspectives.

 The following Contributing Writers at From Addict 2 Advocate add their struggles, experiences, and encouragement, which means that our readers have information to help them recover, and we all benefit.

-When you’re ready to contribute a guest post to From Addict 2 Advocate, here are the submission guidelines.
+Here are the submission guidelines when you’re ready to contribute a guest post to From Addict 2 Advocate.

-Voice and pen became Whitney’s personal ways to be heard.
-After she married in 1971, she published an article every year as she pursued her professional career and she continued to “sing constantly.”
+Voice and pen became Whitney’s ways to be heard.
+After she married in 1971, she published an article every year as she pursued her professional career, and she continued to “sing constantly.”